-I feel like social media is fucking everything up.
+I feel like social media is messing everything up.
 I’ll explain.

 I know that I have no idea how life as a young person before social media took over actually was, and that pretty much anything I say is probably an idealization, at best a guess, but I just can’t really see how it couldn’t be at least a little bit true.